VigneshIyer11888/Course-Project/README.md

     folder containing the datasets as we would need to perform operations on these datasets.

-    3. The next operation is to load the feature and activity Info, this can be considered as a sub operation to step 2 but I'm just giving it under         a separate point.
+        1. The next operation is to load the feature and activity Info, this can be considered as a sub operation to step 2 but I'm just giving it under         a separate point.

-    4.
+        2. Extract only the measurements on the mean and standard deviation for      each. measurement.